Avaiga/taipy-doc/docs/manuals/userman/what-if-analysis/index.md

     auditing and comparison purposes.<br>
     For more details, see the [Multiple scenarios](multiple-scenarios.md) page.

-- **Temporal Analysis**: Use cycles for recurring business cases, ideal for time-based analyses like weekly forecasts, monthly planning, etc.<br>
+- **Temporal Analysis**: Use cycles and data node scope for recurring business cases, ideal for time-based analyses like weekly forecasts, monthly planning, etc.<br>
-    For more details, see the [Scopes, scenarios and cycles](scenario-and-cycles.md) page.
+    For more details, see the [Recurrent scenarios](scenarios-and-cycles.md) page.

 - **Easy to use**: Easily manage and compare multiple scenarios for various business situations.
     <br>